 Each MIT School of Engineering department working with LGO has its own curriculum requirements and course list.
 Explore each department’s page to learn more.

 - Aeronautics and Astronautics: Take classes from NASA astronauts; learn about unmanned aerial vehicles, space systems, airplane design, and airline management.
-MIT is the only place where you can specialize your MBA in rocket science.

 - Biological Engineering: You’ll be able to engage with professors at the cutting edge of drug delivery, CRISPR, biotech, and pharmaceutical development.